Portland Rose Festival: Road rage incident

-On June 10, 2023, 43-year-old Sidney Sean Mecham, a registered sex offender with a history of sex crimes, drove his Chevrolet Avalanche through the parade in a road rage incident.
-Dashcam footage from his own vehicle captured him screaming about blocked exits, flipping off workers, plowing through barricades, and nearly hitting spectators, including children.
-No one was injured.
-Mecham was soon arrested after evading police, and was indicted on reckless endangerment charges a few days later.
+On June 10, 2023, 43-year-old Sidney Mecham drove his Chevrolet Avalanche through the parade in a road rage incident.
+Dashcam footage from his vehicle captured him on his mobile phone screaming about blocked exits, flipping off workers, and running over barricades.
+Although he swerved at parade goers, no one was injured.
+Mecham was arrested soon after evading police, and was indicted on 38 counts by a by a Multnomah County Grand Jury.

-On October 1, 2024, Mecham pleaded guilty to 15 counts of reckless endangerment, reckless driving, and two counts of unlawful use of a vehicle as a weapon, and was sentenced to five years imprisonment.
-Mecham claimed to have regretted the incident, calling it an "impulsive act."
+On October 1, 2024, Mecham pleaded guilty to two felony counts of unlawful use of a weapon as well as 16 misdemeanor counts of reckless endangerment and reckless driving.
+He was sentenced to five years imprisonment.
+Mecham was a convicted sex offender and had previously been found guilty of multiple traffic violations.
+He addressed the court prior to sentencing, stating: "I caused fear to hundreds of children and their family, I acted on impulse. ...
+I’m truly sorry for the pain and fear that I’ve caused to the families and the City of Portland."

 One More Time Around Again Marching Band

 The One More Time Around Again Marching Band (OMTAAMB) performs at the Starlight Parade and the Grand Floral Parade.
 Established in the 1980s, the group was inspired by the St. Petersburg Festival of States' Second Time Around Again Band.
-OMTAAMB include baton twirlers and dance troupes, and the band often plays "Louie Louise" by The Kingsmen.
+OMTAAMB include baton twirlers and dance troupes, and the band often plays "Louie Louie" by The Kingsmen.
 There were 560 members in 1996.
 In 2010, part of the ensemble performed at City Hall after City Council named the Rose Festival the city's "official" festival.